zbhavyai/containers/prometheus-grafana-keycloak/README.md

 # Prometheus, Grafana, and Keycloak

 A demonstration of integrating Grafana with Keycloak for authentication and authorization.
+Grafana is also [provisioned](https://grafana.com/tutorials/provision-dashboards-and-data-sources/) with Prometheus datasource.

 The Grafana is configured to use Keycloak as an OIDC provider; and for easy API access, a local `apiadmin` user can be used.